bec-archer/SR80-Manuals/user-manual.md

 **If PASSED:**

 The item moves to the **Tested** status and the detail screen stays open so the tester can enter cost right away (see next section).
-If the tester walks away without entering cost, the app will automatically return to the queue after a few minutes.
+If the tester walks away without entering cost, the app will automatically return to the queue after the inactivity timeout (see "Auto-Return to Queue" below).

 **If FAILED:**